tinkerhub/The-Essentials-Learning-Program/learning calendar/README.md

 ## Day 3
 ### Code editors
-Online session to explain and demo the following code editors
+Online session to explain and demo code editors

 1. Explain what are code editors ?
 Perks of using one.
 2. Demo code formatting and intellisense.